 We value the working relationships we have with other health professionals and physicians.
 We have created this resource page to provide additional helpful information on our profession and practice.
 About our Clinic High Desert Physical Therapy is locally owned and operated by physical therapists, and as a private practice, has no legal association with any hospital or referring providers.
 This autonomy allows us to customize patient care and services.
-We offer care from doctorate trained therapists.
 We provide 1 on 1 care.
 We utilize state of the art equipment for aerobic exercise, strength training and conditioning.
 We offer the latest in technology for therapeutic modalities.
 We are able to provide an environment where people of all ages can improve and be challenged appropriately.
 Feel free to stop by and check out all we have to offer!

 Benefits of Physical Therapy Physical therapists examine, evaluate, and treat patients who have conditions such as back pain, neck pain, burns, wounds, osteoporosis, developmental disabilities, carpal tunnel syndrome, and countless other conditions affecting an individual’s ability to move freely and without pain.
 Physical therapists are evidence-based health care professionals who offer cost-effective treatment that helps improve motion and relieve pain.

 How can a Physical Therapist help?
 We learned that consumers, your patients, are really looking for three things:

 to reduce the need for prescription medications, when possible.